Whether you’re choosy with your dessert or will sink your sweet tooth into anything, you’re going to drool over these cult sugar rushes – enjoy!

 The chic Adelphi Hotel’s dessert restaurant is overseen by executive pastry chef Jo Ward, one of the city’s true sweethearts.
 Enjoy her unique brand of decadence at Om Nom‘s weekend high tea service.
 Between the salted caramel espresso martini that arrives in a plume of mist and the sorbet palate cleanser served on a silver dish, we suggest you arrive hungry.

 Anything at Syracuse Restaurant – Bar

-One of the city’s best kept dining secrets for 20-plus years offers a great escape behind the entrance’s red velvet curtains.
+One of the city’s best-kept dining secrets for 20-plus years offers a great escape behind the entrance’s red velvet curtains.
 Originally a 19th century hotel foyer, Syracuse Restaurant and Wine Bar’s hand-carved dark wood, ornate columns and gracious arches evoke old-fashioned luxury.
 Since 2016, the head chef has been Melbourne’s dessert queen, Philippa Sibley.
 So you definitely want to save room for a dessert or two, like the ‘Syramisu’ – a delectable blend of almond and chocolate crumble, coffee and cardamom ice cream.

 Grossi Florentino’s chocolate soufflé

 A Melbourne institution for more than a century, Grossi Florentino is famous for its vintage Florentine murals and modern Italian food.
-The star dessert is French-inspired though: the rich yet light chocolate soufflé that’s heaven in a copper pot.
+The star dessert is the French-inspired, rich yet light chocolate soufflé that’s heaven in a copper pot.
 On the menu for as long as anyone can remember, it’s made with dark Callebaut cocoa and Valrhona dark chocolate.
 Ooh la la!